cristhian-munoz007/elba-blog/src/blogs/what-is-a-hedge-fund.md

 A Hedge fund is one of the types of investment funds / money managers that manage large sums of money.
 What differentiates a hedge fund from the rest, is that it promises to give **uncorrelated** returns with the market.

+I work for one of them in London.
+With offices all over the world.

 - [What's a hedge fund](#whats-a-hedge-fund)
   - [How they do it?](#how-they-do-it)
   - [Fees](#fees)